Patient education: Fertility preservation in women with early-stage cervical cancer (Beyond the Basics)

-Early stage cervical cancer refers to stage IA1, IA2, IB1, and some small IIA tumors.
+Early-stage cervical cancer refers to stage IA1, IA2, IB1, and some small IIA1 tumors.
 Options for preservation of fertility are usually limited to women with stages IA1, IA2, or IB1 cervical cancer.
 Factors such as tumor size, tumor cell type, lymphovascular space invasion, and lymph node metastases may also affect the ability to receive fertility-sparing treatment.

-Options for treatment of early stage cervical cancer include cone biopsy, hysterectomy, and radiation and chemotherapy.
+Options for treatment of early-stage cervical cancer include cone biopsy, hysterectomy, and chemoradiation.
 Future pregnancies are not possible after hysterectomy or radiation therapy.
-Some women with early stage cervical cancer with no spread to other organs or lymph nodes who wish to carry a pregnancy after cervical cancer treatment are eligible for less aggressive forms of treatment.
+Some women with early-stage cervical cancer with no spread to other organs or lymph nodes who wish to carry a pregnancy after cervical cancer treatment are eligible for less aggressive forms of treatment.
 Treatments that allow a woman to carry a pregnancy at a later time include the following:

 Conization is usually performed in the operating room after the woman receives anesthesia.
 Conization is performed through the vagina.
 Most women can go home the same day.

-After conization, follow up examinations are recommended to ensure that there is no evidence of cervical cancer.
-(See "Patient information: Cervical cancer treatment; early stage cancer (Beyond the Basics)", section on 'Monitoring'.)
+After conization, follow-up examinations are recommended to ensure that there is no evidence of cervical cancer.
+(See "Patient education: Cervical cancer treatment; early stage cancer (Beyond the Basics)", section on 'Monitoring'.)

 The procedure is performed in the operating room after the woman receives anesthesia.
 Trachelectomy may be done through the vagina or through an incision on the abdomen, depending upon the surgeon's preference.
-More recently, some surgeons have performed the procedure using laparoscopic surgical approach.
+The procedure may also be performed using laparoscopy or robotic surgery.
 The cervix and upper portion of the vagina may be completely or partially removed, depending upon the size and depth of the cancer.
 A permanent purse-string suture (cerclage) is usually placed at the lower end of the uterus or remaining cervix (figure 2).

 Before trachelectomy begins, surgical removal of lymph nodes within the pelvis is performed to be sure that the cancer has not spread; this is called lymphadenectomy (figure 3).
-The nodes may be removed through an incision in the abdomen (if an abdominal incision is made for the trachelectomy), which allows the physician to see the nodes directly.
-Alternately, the nodes are removed with the assistance of a laparoscope if the trachelectomy is done vaginally.
+The nodes may be removed through an incision in the abdomen (if an abdominal incision is made for the trachelectomy), which allows the clinician to see the nodes directly.
+Alternately, the nodes are removed with the assistance of a laparoscope if the trachelectomy is done vaginally, laparoscopically, or robotically.

-Following trachelectomy, most gynecologic oncologists recommend that the woman avoid sexual intercourse, not place anything in the vagina, or take a bath or swim for four to six weeks (showers are fine); these activities could potentially interfere with healing.
+Following trachelectomy, most gynecologic oncologists recommend that the woman avoid sexual intercourse, not place anything in the vagina, and not take a bath or swim for four to six weeks (showers are fine); these activities could potentially interfere with healing.
 Some bleeding is expected for approximately one week, although it should not be heavy.
-If bleeding becomes heavy (eg, soaks a pad in less than an hour) or continues for more than one week, the woman should contact her healthcare provider.
+If bleeding becomes heavy (eg, soaks a pad in less than an hour) or continues for more than one week, the woman should contact her health care provider.

-After trachelectomy, follow up examinations and testing are recommended to ensure that there is no evidence of cervical cancer.
-(See "Patient information: Cervical cancer treatment; early stage cancer (Beyond the Basics)", section on 'Monitoring'.)
+After trachelectomy, follow-up examinations and testing are recommended to ensure that there is no evidence of cervical cancer.
+(See "Patient education: Cervical cancer treatment; early stage cancer (Beyond the Basics)", section on 'Monitoring'.)

 Need for further treatment — Further surgery may be required if abnormal or cancerous cells are found at the margins (edges) of the area that is surgically removed during conization or trachelectomy.
 For a woman who had conization, this could mean a second conization, radical trachelectomy, or hysterectomy.
-For a woman who had radical trachelectomy, this usually means a radical hysterectomy.
-(See "Patient information: Cervical cancer treatment; early stage cancer (Beyond the Basics)".)
+For a woman who had radical trachelectomy, this usually means a radical hysterectomy (see "Patient education: Cervical cancer treatment; early stage cancer (Beyond the Basics)").
 Additional chemoradiation may be necessary if cancer cells are identified in the lymph nodes on final pathology or if other risk factors are identified on the trachelectomy specimen.

 PREGNANCY AFTER CERVICAL CANCER TREATMENT